Dee68/milestone_project2/README.md

 1. On [GitHub](https://github.com/) navigate to the main page of the repository
 2. Above the list of files click the dropdown code menu
-3. Select the https option and copy the link
+3. Select the download zip link and click
-4. Open the GitPod Bash terminal
-5. Change the current working directory to the desired destination location
-6. Type the git clone command with the copied URL: git clone https://github.com/Dee68/milestone_project2.git
-7. Press enter to create the local clone
+4. unzip downloaded zip folder
+5. open index.html file from unzipped folder in a browser.

 ## Credits